Distributed Multi-Node Jobs#

 See SkyPilot environment variables for more details.

-Launching a multi-node task (new cluster)#
+Launching a multi-node job (new cluster)#

 When using sky launch